 Modified Student Plan of Study Checklist Student Name: IBMS Discipline Plan of Study: Year entered IBMS, Fall: Current IBMS Mentor Name: Mentor's New Institution (Department, School, Institution): Check one of the following: Student wishes to identify a new IBMS dissertation mentor and research project.
-New Dissertation Mentor: □ Student requests approval to withdraw from IBMS Graduate Program to move with mentor and enroll in new institution. □ Student requests approval to remain at UTHSA while completing research project with original dissertation mentor.
+New Dissertation Mentor: □ Student requests approval to withdraw from IBMS Graduate Program to move with mentor and enroll in new institution.
+Student requests approval to remain at UTHSA while completing research project with original dissertation mentor.
 Approved Co-mentor: Student requests approval to move with dissertation mentor to new institution, but remain enrolled in, and graduate from, the IBMS Graduate Program.
 For continuing students: If student requests to continue as IBMS graduate student and retain original dissertation mentor, submit answers to the following questions.
 Have all Discipline Core Courses and Electives been ☐ Yes completed?
 If not, what is left to be completed?
 Has the student completed the IBMS Milestones □ Yes Agreement and Student/Mentor Compact (expected completion Spring Semester Year 1)?
 Has the student successfully completed the Qualifying □ Yes Exam (expected completion Spring Semester Year 2)?
 If Date: ves, what was the date of the exam?
 If no, what is the anticipated semester for the exam?
-Has the student Advanced to Candidacy (expected □ Yes 🗌 No completion Spring Semester Year 2)?

-Has the student formed an IBMS-approved Dissertation 🗆 Yes □ No Supervising Committee (DSC) (expected completion Fall Semester Year 3)?
+Has the student Advanced to Candidacy (expected □ Yes completion Spring Semester Year 2)?
+Lies the student formed on IDNAC engraved Discontation has the student formed an iBivis-approved Dissertation ∟ Yes Supervising Committee (DSC) (expected completion Fall Semester Year 3)?
 Has the student submitted a DSC-approved research 🗆 Yes 🗆 No proposal to the GSBS via IMPACT (expected completion Fall Semester Year 3)?

-Is the student aware of the required meetings of the Dissertation Supervising Committee each semester beginning no later than Fall Semester Year 3? □ Yes 🗆 No Dissipling, and sifts avoidably as that automath t a a wetwo aliant I Discipline-specific guidelines that extend b BIVIS guidelines: Is the student aware of responsibilities connected with Recurring Courses so as to receive future grades of Satisfactory (S)? □ Yes □ No IBMS 6090 Seminar: Discipline-specific expectations consistent with course s yllabus - IBMS 6097 Research: Discipline-specific expectations consistent with course s yllabus - IBMS 7010 Journal Club: Discipline-specific expectations consistent with course syllabus - • Other discipline-specific courses: Is the student aware of the required meetings of the Dissertation Supervising Committee each semester? 🗆 Yes 🗆 No Has the student completed required electives? □ Yes 🗆 No Has the student completed 2 semesters of dissertation? □ Yes □ No Has the student/mentor proposed a dissertation defense date (must be held at UTHSA)?
-Yes Anticipated □ No Date: Additional Information and Requirements: Moving costs will be arranged/covered by Mentor Stipend, tuition and fees, health insurance will be arranged/covered by Mentor Travel costs between institutions will be arranged/covered by Mentor

-Note: It is expected that UTHSA students who complete their dissertation research at other institutions must return at least once per year to the home institution (UTHSA) to hold dissertation supervising committee meetings, and to present their final Dissertation Defense.
+Is the student aware of the required meetings of the Dissertation Supervising Committee each semester beginning no later than Fall Semester Year 3? □ Yes □ No Discipline-specific guidelines that extend b out do not contradict IBMS guidelines: Is the student aware of responsibilities connected with Recurring Courses so as to receive future grades of Satisfactory (S)? □ Yes □ No IBMS 6090 Seminar: Discipline-specific expectations consistent with course s syllabus - IBMS 6097 Research: Discipline-specific expectations consistent with course syllabus - IBMS 7010 Journal Club: Discipline-specific expectations consistent with course syllabus - • Other discipline-specific courses: Is the student aware of the required meetings of the Dissertation Supervising Committee each semester? □ Yes □ No Has the student completed required electives? 🗆 Yes 🗆 No Has the student completed 2 semesters of dissertation? □ Yes 🗆 No Has the student/mentor proposed a dissertation defense date (must be held at UTHSA)?
+Yes Anticipated [□ No Date: Additional Information and Requirements • Moving costs will be arranged/covered by Mentor - Stipend, tuition and fees, health insurance will be arranged/covered by Mentor Travel costs between institutions will be arranged/covered by Mentor Note: It is expected that UTHSA students who complete their dissertation research at other institutions must return at least once per year to the home institution (UTHSA) to hold dissertation supervising committee meetings, and to present their final Dissertation Defense.